10 Simple Eating Habits Your 80-Year-Old Self Will Thank You For Having Today

 Fill up with fiber

 The daily recommendation for fiber is 25 to 35 grams per day, but most Americans eat half of that or less.
 Not a good idea: Fiber may protect against cancer, promote heart health, and keep blood sugar levels steady.
 In an American Journal of Clinical Nutrition study, researchers found that each additional 10 grams of dietary fiber consumed daily reduced the risk of death from coronary heart disease by 17 percent.
 To increase your consumption, try fiber powerhouses like cooked lentils (8 grams per ½ cup), raspberries (8 grams per cup), or cooked chickpeas (6 grams per ½ cup).
+Find out about 49 anti-aging foods that could add years to your life.

 Commit to eating a variety of colors